learnopenscience/TOPS-Modules-Objectives-Outlines/README.md

 1. Introduction
 2. Benefits of contributing to an open software
 3. Types of contribution to open software
-    a.
-Add new features
+   1. Add new features
-    b.
-Fix bugs/issues
+   2. Fix bugs/issues
-    c.
-Report issues/ suggestions about improving code
+   3. Report issues/ suggestions about improving code
-    d.
-Improving and contributing to documentation
+   4. Improving and contributing to documentation
-    e.
-Create tutorials, use cases, or visuals
+   5. Create tutorials, use cases, or visuals
-    f.
-Improve layout, automatization, structure of code
+   6. Improve layout, automatization, structure of code
-    g.
-Organize/attend a meetup/community building
+   7. Organize/attend a meetup/community building
-    h.
-Code review
+   8. Code review
-    i.
-Help organizing funding and support for the project
+   9. Help organizing funding and support for the project
 4. How to contribute
-    a.
-Contributing via version control system
+   1. Contributing via version control system
-    b.
-Type of Commits
+   2. Type of Commits
-    c.
-Branching and Merging
+   3. Branching and Merging
-    d.
-Merge conflicts
+   4. Merge conflicts
 5. Recommended Practices
 6. Naming Etiquette
 7. Ethical Considerations